Stoke-on-Trent railway station: University Quarter

-The university has expanded rapidly in recent years and a large area to north-east of Stoke-on-Trent station is now seen as a developing University Quarter, and now absorbs the relocated sixth-form college previously sited a mile or so to the south at Fenton, and the main further education college just to the north, and possibly also the Burslem campus of Stoke-on-Trent College.
-This £150m "quarter" regeneration will also entail investment in the immediate surroundings of the railway station.
+Staffordshire University has expanded rapidly in recent years and a large area to the north-east of the station is now seen as a developing University Quarter.
+It now absorbs the relocated sixth-form college, previously sited a mile or so to the south at Fenton, and the main further education college just to the north and possibly also the Burslem campus of Stoke-on-Trent College.
+This £150m "quarter regeneration" will also entail investment in the immediate surroundings of the station.